Mashpoe/c-string-library/README.md

 # Usage

-This library's strings are the same type as a regular c string, `char*`, but this library defines `string` as an alias, which chould be used for every string associated with this library to avoid confusion.
+This library's strings are the same type as a regular c string, `char*`, but this library defines `string` as an alias, which should be used for every string associated with this library to avoid confusion.

 You can create a string by calling `STRING_CREATE` like so: